-- (1) "Existing regulation" means a regulation governing an agency adjudicative proceeding properly adopted and in effect in compliance with Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2 before the operative date of this chapter. - (2) "New regulation" means a regulation adopted under this chapter that provides a special hearing procedure. - (b) An agency may provide a special hearing procedure by adoption of a new regulation that specifies an existing regulation as the special hearing procedure.
-The existing regulation is not subject to further action under Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2.
-The new regulation is subject to action under Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2 to the extent provided in Section 610.940 (adoption of regulations). - Comment.
+- (1) "Existing regulation" means a regulation governing an agency adjudicative proceeding properly adopted and in effect in compliance with Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2 before July 1, 1997. - (2) "New regulation" means a regulation adopted under this chapter that provides a special hearing procedure. - (b) An agency may provide a special hearing procedure by adoption of a new regulation that specifies as the special hearing procedure an existing regulation or part of an existing regulation, or an existing regulation as modified in the new regulation.
+The following provisions govern adoption of a special hearing procedure under this subdivision: - (1) The existing regulation or part is subject to review by the Office of Administrative Law for consistency with Section 633.030 (requirements of special hearing procedure) but is not subject to further action under Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2, - (2) The new regulation, including any modification of the existing regulation, is subject to action under Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2. - (3) Notwithstanding paragraphs (1) and (2), the existing regulation and the new regulation are not subject to action under Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2 to the extent provided in Section 610.940 (adoption of regulations), if the special hearing procedure is adopted by an interim or permanent regulation within the transitional period provided in Section 610.940. - Comment.
 Section 633.050 provides a simplified implementation process for adoption of existing regulations as an agency hearing procedure.
 For general provisions on adoption of regulations governing administrative adjudication, see Section 610.940 (adoption of regulations).